luc-tielen/blog/site/posts/lessons_learned_compiling_to_webassembly.md

 [document about improving LLVM performance](https://llvm.org/docs/Frontend/PerformanceTips.html#the-basics), you should be setting the target datalayout for performance reasons anyway!

-## Create language-specific bindings for language interopability
+## Create language-specific bindings for language interoperability

 All communication with WebAssembly needs to be done via the earlier mentioned `WebAssembly.Memory`.
 This is a contiguous block of memory (a byte-array), that